<entryPoint> Element (ClickOnce Application)

 Identifies the assembly that should be executed when this ClickOnce application is run on a client computer.

-The entryPoint element has the following attributes.
+The entryPoint element has the following attribute.

 entryPoint has the following elements.

 Required.
 The role of assemblyIdentity and its attributes is defined in <assemblyIdentity> Element (ClickOnce Application).

 The processorArchitecture attribute of this element and the processorArchitecture attribute defined in the assemblyIdentity elsewhere in the application manifest must match.

 Required.
 Must be a child of the entryPoint element.
 It has no child elements and has the following attributes.